When it comes to climate change, politicians act numb. And that’s a problem.

 • Problem

-For years, climate campaigns showed dying animals and burning forests, and people stopped reacting.
-Even politicians seemed numb, and that’s a problem because they’re the only ones who can actually make a difference.
-If nothing moves them, how do you make climate change impossible to ignore?
+When it comes to climate change, politicians act numb.
+And that’s a problem, because they’re the only ones who can actually make a difference.
+So how do you make climate change impossible to ignore?

 • Solution